spacepandas/cineaste-ios/README.md

 ### How to build

-0. Run `pod install` in cineaste-ios folder to install all used CocoaPods.
-1. Open `Cineaste.xcworkspace` in Xcode 11.
+1. Open `Cineaste.xcodeproj` in Xcode 11.
 2. Get a [theMovieDb][theMovieDb] key and add it to the ApiKeys data set in the asset catalog under the following path: `Cineaste/Keys.xcassets/ApiKeys.dataset/apikey.plist`.

 ```xml